openjdm/openjdm.github.io/_sources/sunk_cost.md

 that we face, we would like to focus specifically on a consumer’s decision to stay or leave a subscription-based service.
-This service/product can be one of various things: food delivery platform, SaaS platform, music subscription, fitness service, etc. We believe this addresses a gap in current sunk cost and consumer choice literature.
+This service/product can be one of various things: food delivery platform, software-as-a-service (SaaS) platform, music subscription, fitness service, etc.
+We believe this
+addresses a gap in current sunk cost and consumer choice literature.
 Research lacks discussion on the impact of sunk cost on a service that has such a unique temporal element.
 With subscription services, there is